kgrubb/chef-mailcatcher/README.md

 Tested Platforms:

 * Ubuntu 12.04
 * Ubuntu 14.04
+* Debian 7.8
 * Centos 7.0

 Let me know if any other platforms are compatible and I'll add them to the list.

+WARNING: For now, there are no systemd scripts, so any distro using systemd will probably run into issues (ex.
+Fedora 21).

 License and Authors
 ---